 SKILL.md

 name: Skill Builder description: > This skill should be used when the user asks to "create a skill", "update a skill", "review my skill", "improve skill quality", "publish a skill", "generalize skill", "check for hardcoded values", "review for specific references", "validate skill for publishing", or when modifying any skill in ~/.claude/skills/.
-Enforces generalization rules and quality standards for skills intended for public use. version: 1.1.0 triggers: keywords: - create a skill - update a skill - review my skill - improve skill quality - publish a skill - generalize skill - check for hardcoded - specific references - validate skill - skill for publishing paths: - ~/.claude/skills/** explicit: - /skill-builder - /validate-skill
+Enforces generalization rules and quality standards for skills intended for public use. version: 1.3.0 triggers: keywords: - create a skill - update a skill - review my skill - improve skill quality - publish a skill - generalize skill - check for hardcoded - specific references - validate skill - skill for publishing - publish to claude plugin - claude plugin marketplace - plugin.json - add to plugin directory paths: - ~/.claude/skills/** explicit: - /skill-builder - /validate-skill - /publish-plugin

 Skill Builder